-Furthermore, they were prominent Africans who made History in Ancient Rome like the Emperor Septimus Severus who was Rome’s first African Emperor.
+Furthermore, prominent Black Africans as people of the Roman Empire made History in Ancient Rome like the Emperor Septimus Severus who was Rome’s first African Emperor.

 Skin Colour did not determine status, and in particular, there was no link between Slavery and Race since persons of all Races could be enslaved if they were not a Roman Citizen.

-The Roman Empire was essentially an equal opportunity Empire where African people mingled and competed for success along with everyone else.
+The Roman Empire was essentially an equal opportunity Empire where Black African people mingled and competed for success along with everyone else.

 In the process Black people from Africa rose to the greatest heights possible within the Roman Empire because the darker colour of their skin did not determine how far they could go in the Roman Empire.